micromaomao/blog/content/ct/en.md

 Another concern is privacy and scalability.
 If all the browsers in the world query one particular CT log every time they get a new certificate, and also at regular intervals to update their latest tree hash, that server might not be able to handle the load.
 Plus, if browsers use the simplistic approach outlined earlier and ask for an inclusion proof every time, it reveals what site the user is visiting to the log server.

-One solution is to bundle the proof, along with a STH which the proof is based on, with the certificate, so that clients can check the proof locally and only have to talk to the CT server to get consistency proofs, perhaps in a later time and in batch.
-However, this would still reveal, to a certain extent, the websites that the client visited, since the client would need to ask the server for consistency proof between the latest hash and the hash given to the client along with the certificate.
+One solution is to bundle the proof, along with a STH which the proof is based on, with the certificate and send both to browsers when they access a web server, so that browsers can check the proof locally and only have to talk to the CT server to get consistency proofs, perhaps in a later time and in batch.
+However, this would still reveal, to a certain extent, the websites that the user visited, since the browser would need to ask the server for consistency proof between the latest hash and the hash given to the client along with the certificate.

 The above solution, as well as not doing anything special at all, would also require that the log be able to immediately add the certificate to the tree once it is submitted by the CA (otherwise browser will reject the certificate until the log actually adds it), which is not always econmoical or possible.
 If, for example, thousands of certificate are being submitted per second, it would take less work to add them in batch and re-calculate the various tree hashes once instead of thousands of times.<footnote>This gets worse as the speed of certificates arriving increases, and CT log operators can't easily "add more server" to help with the stress of growing the tree in real-time, since the entire log needs to be always consistent, and certificates must be appended one after another without gaps.</footnote><footnote>1 sample experiment shows that Google's log takes 5 minute for a newly issued Let's Encrypt cert to be included.</footnote> Therefore, the protocol is actually more sophisticated than that.